DinRiksdag/OpenRemiss/README.md

 # First results 📊

+** EDIT: The script has now been improved and you can find better updated results in this [spreadsheet](https://docs.google.com/spreadsheets/d/1AIS7-yGfAPyUEFGaXg6gxAv2-7_Q2QQUTiKQJU7weNg/edit?usp=sharing).**
 The hackathon was just one day and we realised while doing it that the quality of the "data" was poorer than expected:
 - [regeringen.se](regeringen.se) only shows the last 894 remisser, the oldest one being from the 02/04/2015.
 We harvested the name and link of 23353 attached files.
 - we used the file names as the name of the organisation (for lack of something better) and although that worked most of the time,